Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Create attributes for the POS price group

-Define the attribute that is assigned to the customer master data later and in which the price group of the customer is stored.
-Assign this attribute to the customer master data attribute set.
+Define the attribute that is assigned to the customer master data later and in which the price group of a customer is stored.
+Assign this attribute to the attribute set that you use for your customer master data.
 In addition, define the attribute that contains the POS price group.
 Assign this attribute to the related store-specific attribute set.

 #### Prerequisites